-James D. Anderson has held key leadership roles during his nearly 50-year tenure at the University of Illinois at Urbana-Champaign, including serving as the head of the Department of Education Policy, Organization & Leadership (EPOL).
-He was selected in 2016 as a UI Presidential Fellow and is known internationally as a groundbreaking scholar in the history of African-American education and school achievement in the U.S.
+James D. Anderson has held key leadership roles during his more than 50-year tenure at the University of Illinois at Urbana-Champaign, including serving as the head of the Department of Education Policy, Organization & Leadership He was selected in 2016 as a UI Presidential Fellow and is known internationally as a groundbreaking scholar in the history of African American education and school achievement in the United States.

 His seminal book, The Education of Blacks in the South, 1860-1935, won the American Educational Research Association outstanding book award in 1990.
 Dr. Anderson is senior editor of the History of Education Quarterly and has served as an expert witness in a series of federal desegregation and affirmative action cases, including Jenkins v.
 Missouri, Knight v.
 Alabama, Ayers V. Mississippi, Gratz v.
 Bollinger, and Grutter v.
 Bollinger.

-Learn more about Interim Dean Anderson via his College of Education faculty profile.
+Learn more about Dean Anderson in his College of Education faculty profile.